-- The Service Desk > Tickets > Ticket > Copy button copies tickets to either a new ticket or a KB article. - The Service Desk > Tickets > Edit > Copy Ticket button only copies tickets to a KB article.

-- The Service Desk > Knowledge Base > Copy an Article button only copies a KB article to a KB article. - The Service Desk > Search All > Copy button copies either tickets or KB articles to either tickets or KB articles.
+- The Service Desk > Tickets > Ticket > Copy button copies tickets to either a new ticket or a KB article. - The Service Desk > Tickets > Edit > Copy Ticket button copies the currently open ticket to either a new ticket or a KB article. - The Service Desk > Knowledge Base > Copy an Article button only copies a KB article to a KB article. - The Service Desk > Search All > Copy button copies either tickets or KB articles to either tickets or KB articles.